1. From light’s speed to Snell’s law

 On the scale of the Universe, light moves rather slowly; it takes about 100,000 years to travel through our galaxy, which is just one structure among many within an isolated cluster of galaxies.
 We will call light the small portion of the light spectrum visible to our eyes.
 Whatever the frequency of the light wave, the speed is identical for a given propagation medium.

-On our scale, light travels at a tremendous speed, nearly 300,000,000 meters per second.
+Light travels at a tremendous speed on our scale, nearly 300,000,000 meters per second.
 It only takes about 0.0000000001 seconds (100 000 femtoseconds) for light to pass through the eye and travel the distance between the cornea and the retina!
-It would take even less time if light traveled at the same speed through the eye as it did through a vacuum of space.
+It would take even less time if light traveled at the same speed through the eye as through a space vacuum.
 However, before being absorbed by photoreceptors in the retina, light from the surrounding world passes through transparent ocular media.
 It slows down (due to interactions with the atomic structures that make up matter).

 The speed of light is reduced in dense materials (ex: cornea, aqueous, lens, vitreous) but not its « pulse » (frequency)+++